prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 The model is imported during training to the training script.
 This script is essentially a repository for all the models you create, which makes making complex models convenient as you could borrow and swap code blocks from other existing models fairly easily.

 ## The post-processing script:
 The post_processing_mushr.py file is used for performing any and all post-processing on the data.
 We'll consider the post-processing approach for the steering data in the [create_steering_data](https://github.com/prl-mushr/MUSHR-DL/blob/master/model_runner.py#L67) function.
 The variable 'N' is for controlling the frames that you want to exclude; for instance, if the recording was stopped due to some glitch or a driver error, the driver error would also be recorded in the last 1 second (last 15 frames).
 The model we have here expects a 320x240x1 image as input and produces a 2x1 output.
-The ouptut essentially represents how much the model thinks the car should go left and how much it should go right.
+The output essentially represents how much the model thinks the car should go left and how much it should go right.
 If both numbers are 0.5 and 0.5, the net steering angle would be 0.

 The purpose of the function is to convert the single steering angle value between -1 and 1 to 2 variables representing left or right.
 You could design your own custom functions for a different kind of output (for example, a 30x1 array where each entry represents a steering angle between +/-15 degrees).
 For the camera images looking 15 degrees away from the center, add or remove 10 degrees of steering angle before converting to a 2x1 format.
 Finally, shuffle the data and then save it.

 The same file includes 2 other functions for utilizing a different approach towards imitation learning.
-The first is to predict the trajectory of the car as a bezier curve upto some distance into the future.
+The first is to predict the trajectory of the car as a bezier curve up to some distance into the future.
 The other is to predict the trajectory of the car in the image plane itself and then make the car follow that trajectory.
 These other functions should show you how you could create datasets that require action-sequence preservation (with shuffling).
 The shuffling step is common across all approaches.

 ## The training script:
-The [pytorch_img_to_steer_train.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/pytorch_img_to_steer_train.py) shows how the an image to steering model can be trained.
-Here we assume that the model has already been defined and accepts a 320x240x1 image(or Tensor) and spits out a 2x1 output.
-The [pytorch_high_level.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/pytorch_high_level.py) module provides a high level interface for training any model.
+The [pytorch_img_to_steer_train.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/pytorch_img_to_steer_train.py) shows how the image-to-steering model can be trained.
+Here we assume that the model has already been defined and accepts a 320x240x1 image (or Tensor) and spits out a 2x1 output.
+The [pytorch_high_level.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/pytorch_high_level.py) module provides a high-level interface for training any model.

-If you create a model with a different output, like the Bezier or image-to-image model, you will have to write your own code for converting the model's output into control commands.
+If you create a model with different outputs, like the Bezier or image-to-image model, you will have to write your own code for converting the model's output into control commands.
 The scripts mentioned here can be used as a template for you to make your own scripts.